AdobeDocs/workfront.en/help/classic/manage-work/gantt-chart/use-the-gantt-chart/view-info-in-gantt.md

 filename: view-info-in-gantt
 navigation-topic: use-the-gantt-chart
 title: View information in the Gantt Chart
-description: The task list Gantt Chart and project list Gantt Chart display information about projects and tasks
+description: The task list Gantt Chart and project list Gantt Chart display information about projects and tasks.
 ---

 # View information in the Gantt Chart

+>[!IMPORTANT]
+>
+>You're currently viewing the Adobe Workfront Classic version of this document.
+Adobe Workfront Classic is no longer supported.
+All Adobe Workfront Classic functionality, along with this documentation, will be removed in July 2022.
+Please transition to the the new Adobe Workfront experienceas soon as possible, and switch to the new Adobe Workfront experience version of this document.

-The task list Gantt Chart and project list Gantt Chart display information about projects and tasks
+The task list Gantt Chart and project list Gantt Chart display information about projects and tasks.

 ## Access requirements